tomoveu/wolfTPM/examples/README.md

 $ ./examples/gpio/config
 GPIO num is: 0
 GPIO mode is: 5
-Demo how to use extra GPIO on a TPM 2.0 modules
+Example how to use extra GPIO on a TPM 2.0 modules
 wolfTPM2_Init: success
 Trying to configure GPIO0...
 TPM2_GPIO_Config success